Patrick O'Donnell (Invincible): The Irish National Invincibles

 A number of republican groups were involved in revolutionary activity in the US and the UK.
 Among these was the Irish Republican Brotherhood, founded in the United States on 17 March (St. Patrick's Day), 1858, and widely known as the Fenians.
-The group carried out a number of paramilitary activities against the British Empire, especially in the United Kingdom, targeting prisons and arsenals.
+The group carried out a number of paramilitary activities against British targets, especially in Great Britain, targeting prisons and arsenals.
 Their expressed goal was full independence for Ireland and the creation of an Irish Republic.
-A more radical splinter group, the Invincibles, planned to execute Thomas Burke, a Catholic who collaborated with British rule by helping to administer it from Dublin Castle.
-The new Chief Secretary of Ireland, Lord Cavendish, was not an intended victim but happened to be out walking with Burke at the time of the attack.
+A more radical splinter group, the Invincibles, planned to assassinate Thomas Burke, a Catholic civil servant who had long served as the under-secretary of the Irish Office.
+The new Chief Secretary of Ireland, Lord Frederick Cavendish, was not an intended victim but happened to be out walking with Burke at the time of the attack.

 The "National Irish Invincibles" claimed responsibility for the killings.
 The hunt for the perpetrators was led by the Royal Irish Constabulary's Superintendent John Mallon, who arrested a number of suspects.
 Among them was James Carey, a town councilman in Dublin who struck a deal and turned Queen's evidence.
 Although Carey was reportedly the Mastermind of the assassinations, he agreed to testify against his underlings.
 Following Carey's testimony, five men were hanged at Kilmainham Jail for the killings between May and June 1883: Joe Brady, Daniel Curley, Tim Kelly, Thomas Caffrey and Michael Fagan.

-As part of the deal, Carey was given a new identity and safe passage to British-controlled Cape Colony.
+As part of the deal, Carey was given a new identity and safe passage to the Cape Colony.
 He travelled under the assumed name of "James Power" on the steamer Kinfauns Castle with his wife and seven children.
 He later changed boats to The Melrose for the second part of the voyage.
 O'Donnell, who had come from the United States via Donegal and London, travelled on the same ships, in the company of a young Donegal woman, who purported to be his wife (although it is alleged he was married to another woman).
 Carey maintained his assumed identity for most of the voyage, but later let his guard down, provoking a row in Cape Town and displaying his revolver.
 A barman there became aware of Carey's true identity, and informed O'Donnell.

 The two men had been drinking together in the second class cabin aboard The Melrose before shots were fired, somewhere between Table Bay and Algoa Bay.
 O'Donnell shot Carey in the neck and twice more in the back as he staggered away.
 It was later suggested that O'Donnell was sent by the Invincibles to exact revenge upon the informer but this is disputed by historians, the prevailing opinion being that O'Donnell only discovered Carey's true identity while on board.
 This was a central debate at his trial.
 O'Donnell was arrested and transported to London to stand trial for first degree murder at the Old Bailey and executed for murder on 17 December 1883 at Newgate prison.
 He was 48 years old.